ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

-Clients MUST validate that for any Encrypted Resolver discovered using a known resolver name, the TLS certificate of the resolver contains the known name in the SubjectAlternativeName field.
+Clients MUST validate that for any Encrypted Resolver discovered using a known resolver name, the TLS certificate of the resolver contains the known name in a subjectAltName extension.
 In the example above, this means that both servers need to have certificates that cover the name `resolver.example.com`.
 Often, the various supported encrypted DNS protocols will be specified such that the SVCB TargetName matches the